• Sales 888.270.0679

 Reason 1: Churches Don’t Ask.

-The average giving per person in church each year is $884.
-This is enough for many churches.
-But what if a major expense arises?
+The average giving per person in church each week is just under $30.
+This is enough for many churches, but what if a major expense arises?

-Asking for contributions can be uncomfortable, but it is a must in every church to continue your ministry.
+Asking for contributions can be uncomfortable, but it's a must in every church to continue ministry work.
 Your church most likely has multiple methods to communicate with members.
 Choose a combination of bulletin messages, social posts, emails and more to get your message across.
 Your average church member is busy and can’t make it every week, so don’t forget to encourage recurring giving.
 With recurring giving, your members don’t have to remember to enter weekly donations online or write and send checks.

 Reason 2: Churches Must Show Why Givers Should Give to Them.

 Many people still tithe, just not in the traditional sense.
-Instead of donating 10% of their gross income to the church, they spread their donations across a variety of organizations and causes they hold dear.
+Instead of donating 10 percent of their gross income to the church, they spread their donations across a variety of organizations and causes they hold dear.

 Churches can’t expect they’ll automatically receive the full portion of an individual tithe, which is why it’s important to explain why givers should give to their church specifically.
 Don’t just tell your members about your mission and ministries — be specific about the people served and goals achieved.
 It’s always better to show than tell.
 Church members connect with stories about the good an individual church did with their donations far more than short and direct statements from the pulpit.
 Try showing images of the good work your church does.
 For example, you could share an image of children opening gifts during a holiday toy drive.
 Don’t worry — your video doesn’t have to be a high-grade production.
 A smartphone video is enough.
 Or you can share thank-you notes from those your church has helped.
 There’s an endless number of ways to allow givers to connect on a deeper level with the causes they’ve contributed to.

-Reason 3: Churches Don’t Make Giving About the Donor.
+Reason 3: Churches Don’t Make Giving About the Donor's Wishes.

-Nonprofits and some savvy churches understand they can’t make their needs the focus of communications with givers.
+Nonprofits and savvy churches understand that donors want to see and feel connected to the impact their gift makes.
 Take the Arbor Day Foundation for an example.
 They tell their donors precisely how many trees were planted in their name, the sort of impact the trees bring and how much closer they are to reaching the goal that inspired the person to give.
 Messages like these help one-time givers become repeat givers.

 The most important thing churches can do to encourage repeat giving is to offer thanks to the donor.
 There are several effective ways to do this ranging from a standard thank you to every giver, a handwritten note from your pastor expressing thanks, a phone call or a message published on your website.
 The key is simple: find the connection between what your mission and ministries need and how that can inspire members and guests to contribute.
 Once members feel like they play a personal role in achieving goals, they’ll be more inspired to give.